Workplace Charging Scheme explained - are you eligible and how do you claim it?

 Do I need to prove eligibility for the Workplace Charging Scheme?

-Yes, you will need to have evidence of the following:
+You will also need to have evidence of the following:

 - Companies House Reference or VAT Registration Number.